-The only New York channels we received at all were 5, 9, and 11.
-The Mets were on channel 9, the Yankees were on 11.
+The only New York channels we received with our antenna were 5, 9, and 11.
+The Mets were on channel 9, and the Yankees were on 11.
 The year was 1969, and the Mets were becoming quite a story.
-I found baseball somewhat more difficult to understand than football, but I picked up enough to follow it.
+I found baseball somewhat more challenging to understand than football, but I picked up enough to follow it.
 When the Mets won the World Series that year, I figured that would happen again all the time.
 Boy, was 10-year-old me in for a rude awakening.

-I remember as a very young kid accompanying my Grandmother to Blades games at the New Haven Arena.
+As a very young kid, I remember accompanying my Grandmother to Blades games at the New Haven Arena.
 My Grandmother only understood the most basic facets of hockey.
 Still, she was well known to Arena regulars as someone who would cheer the home team on loudly and enthusiastically until the end, whether they won or lost.
 Her favorite players were the ones that got into the most fights.
 If you liked a good hockey fight, you loved EHL hockey.

 The Blades were long gone by the time I found the Mets.
 My Grandmother's natural inclination to cheer a team on transferred to the baseball team from Queens.
 In time, she became as loud and enthusiastic about the Mets as she had been for the Blades.
 It didn't slow her down a bit that we were in our living room rather than at a live sporting event.
 She rooted the only way she knew how, loudly and passionately.
 (I'm sure she missed the fights, however.)

-When I started watching Mets games with my Grandmother, my brother, and, at times, my Mom, we were all fairly uninformed about baseball.
-Both my brother and I were fairly smart and also more adaptable to picking up things.
-I quickly came to understand some of the nuances of the game much better than my Grandmother.
+When I started watching Mets games with my Grandmother, my brother, and, at times, my Mom, we were all rather uninformed about baseball.
+My brother and I were smart and more adaptable to picking up things.
+I quickly came to understand some of the game's nuances much better than my Grandmother.
 Growing up smarter than most people around me and, at the same time, incredibly insecure, I allowed myself to take an obnoxious, superior attitude towards her when we watched games together.

 Looking back with some hard-earned wisdom that I've managed to attain over the years, I really regret my inability to see my Grandmother clearly.
 She was literally the only one in the house that was always on my side.
 She was not very sophisticated, perhaps, but was actually very intelligent in a way that a preteen dumbass like me was unable to see.
 Also, I wasn't nearly as smart as I thought I was.
 One thing that it took me many years to understand, long after she was gone, was that the way she rooted for a team was a type of genius that was far beyond my understanding.